Abul Hasan Ali Hasani Nadwi: Reconstruction of Western Civilisation

 Secondly, Western identity is a negative meaning.
-The West does maintain its identity so that with that identity they proudly and stigmatized 'tilted' towards another identity.
+The West does maintain its identity so that with that identity they proudly and stigmatised 'tilted' towards another identity.
 Al-Nadwi reveals that Islam does not teach so, Western modernism according to him should be responded proportionately because the teaching of identity contained in it is contains the value of Jahiliyyah where the people who no longer respect other people who are different.
 Islam teaches li ta'arafu between humans amid the difference.
 Al-Nadwî reveals the West despite appearing with its stunning medal face, but it holds an undeniable dilemma, that in fact the West is not united in a strong (identity) relationship.
 They are in a separate conscience between one and the other with the boundaries of tribal egoism and material interests.
 This is according to al-Nadwî that in fact the West has been transformed into Jahiliyyah modern.
 Al-Nadwî further explained that the recognition of identity should be in Islam with the proper terminology.
 Al-Nadwi reveals one offer is back to Islam.
-Islam is meant universally, including the reflection of its civilization.
-Long before the West which has been widely claimed to have modernized modernization, Islam actually has done that long before the 7th century.
+Islam is meant universally, including the reflection of its civilisation.
+Long before the West which has been widely claimed to have modernised modernisation, Islam actually has done that long before the 7th century.
 Al-Nadwî in this discussion exemplifies the history of the glory of Islam in the days of Umar bin Abd al-Aziz (717-720).
 Abul Hasan Ali al-Hasani al-Nadwî explains that humans can be united with the glue of religion that haq is the religion of Islam, not only for the Muslims itself, more than it covers the welfare of mankind, because Islam is revealed to all nature.
 One reflection which was then put forward by al-Nadwî is that along with the glory of Islam is also dragged the glory of his people universally which in turn is not only merely touch the Muslims themselves, but also by other people who are socially not to be distinguished.
-According to al-Nadwi, this kind of context is not visible from the civilization (modernization) of the West today, the modernization of the West according to him is colonized where progress adversely affects other identities.
-In examining identity and modernization, al-Nadwî offers several opinions, first formal approaches, two historical approaches, three social approaches, four economical approaches.
+According to al-Nadwi, this kind of context is not visible from the civilisation (modernisation) of the West today, the modernisation of the West according to him is colonised where progress adversely affects other identities.
+In examining identity and modernisation, al-Nadwî offers several opinions, first formal approaches, two historical approaches, three social approaches, four economical approaches.
 In the formal order of Religion Islam has a source of teaching that becomes the frame of every movement, namely the Qur'an and Hadith.
-In the context of modernization and identity the Qur'an seems to have a not-so-small concept, in which the Qur'an for example contains fraternal values, trade terminology, association, marriage, dress, education, and the Qur'an also contain scientific values, health, and so forth.
+In the context of modernisation and identity the Qur'an seems to have a not-so-small concept, in which the Qur'an for example contains fraternal values, trade terminology, association, marriage, dress, education, and the Qur'an also contain scientific values, health, and so forth.
 According to al-Nadwi, the Qur'an with its perfect content should be part of the foundation of living for a Muslim.
-The textuality of the verses on some sides may be clarified sociologically based on the practices shown by the Prophet Muḥammad.
-In the context of modernity, there seems to be no doubt that the Prophet Muhammad with his teachings of Islam has managed to modernize Arabia.
+The textuality of the verses on some sides may be clarified sociologically based on the practices shown by Muḥammad.
+In the context of modernity, there seems to be no doubt that the Prophet Muhammad with his teachings of Islam has managed to modernise Arabia.
 Practical life shown by the Prophet also becomes hand in hand that accompanies the content of the Qur'an.